flyntwp/flynt-docs/tutorial/first-component/using-acf.md

 If you are already familiar with ACF, you will notice that these field options (e.g. "required") are exactly the same as those provided [natively by ACF](https://www.advancedcustomfields.com/resources/text/).
 This is the case for all fields we author with Flynt's `fields.json`.

-Before this field will be visible in the back-end, however, we still need to define in which situations these fields should be available to the editor.
+Before this field will be visible in the back-end, we still need to define in which situations these fields should be available.
 We will do this in the next section by adding a new "Field Group".

 <a href="https://github.com/bleech/wp-starter-snippets" class="source-note source-note--info">ACF offers around 20 different field types.
 To make the process of authoring these fields simpler, install our fields.json snippets for Atom or Sublime Text.</a>